valgaze/speedybot/docs/patterns.md

 });
 ```

 **Important:** Files are automatically scanned for viruses.
 If you call the `getData` method before the scan finishes, you might encounter a **[423 File Locked status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/423)**.
 This can happen with large files (but generally not a common issue for smaller files).
-If necessary, you can implement a retry mechanism using a SpeedyCard w/ containing uploaded url-- see the **[Voiceflow KnowledgeBase Example](./examples/voiceflow-kb/README.md)** and its **[source code](https://github.com/valgaze/speedybot/blob/v2/examples/voiceflow-kb/settings/bot.ts)** for an sample implementation.
+If necessary, you can implement a retry mechanism using a SpeedyCard containing an uploaded url-- see the **[Voiceflow KnowledgeBase Example](./examples/voiceflow-kb/README.md)** and its **[source code](https://github.com/valgaze/speedybot/blob/v2/examples/voiceflow-kb/settings/bot.ts#L158-L216)** for a sample implementation.

 ## Restrict Access Pattern